Rooxo-RPG/RPG_misc/README.md

 * bioshock: detective mistery in rapture from bioshock
 * post-apocalypse: a post-apocalyptic setting(no plot)
 * Systems: my notes on different systems I've read
+* unused: stuff I might want to use later

 ##Sources